 Learn more about the AMD ROCm™ open software platform

-Access the latest ROCm drivers, support docs, and ROCm education materials on the new AMD ROCm™ Information Portal.
+Access the latest ROCm drivers, support docs, and ROCm education materials on the AMD ROCm™ Develop Hub.

 Guy Ludden is Sr. Product Marketing Mgr. for AMD.
 His postings are his own opinions and may not represent AMD’s positions, strategies or opinions.
 Links to third party sites are provided for convenience and unless explicitly stated, AMD is not responsible for the contents of such linked sites and no endorsement is implied